EXCLUSIVE-Norway eyes high gas output until 2030, says energy minister | Headlines

 - Norway

-The Norwegian Petroleum Directorate predicted in January that gas output would reach 118 bcm in 2026, which is the latest year forecast by the regulator, below current levels.
-Norway is now Europe's biggest supplier of gas according to Refinitiv Eikon data, overtaking Russia, which has cut back on its gas deliveries.
+The Norwegian Petroleum Directorate predicted in January that gas output would be at 118 bcm - lower than the current level - in 2026, the furthest year out forecast by the regulator.
+Norway is now Europe's biggest supplier of gas, according to Refinitiv Eikon data, overtaking Russia, which has cut back on its gas deliveries.

+The minister said he was also more confident about long-term demand for Norwegian gas in Europe after the non-EU member and the European Union signed an agreement in June to enhance gas imports from the Norwegian continental shelf.
+"This is an important message to get from the EU," Aasland said.

+Norway has already responded to higher demand from Europe by diverting more gas for exports instead of injecting it back into the ground to boost crude oil production.
+The price of European gas has almost tripled this year, having repeatedly hit new records.
+Still, Norway does not plan to sell gas at below market price, as some analysts and media have proposed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)